 Smooth Bore Shotguns

-A smooth bore shotgun has a barrel that is smooth on the inside.
-This type of barrel is best for shooting lead or steel shot, as the pellets will not spin when they are fired.
-This makes smooth bore shotguns ideal for hunting game birds, as the pellets will spread out and increase the chances of hitting the target.
+A smooth-bore shotgun has a barrel that is smooth on the inside.
+This type of barrel is best for shooting lead or steel shots, as the pellets will not spin when they are fired.
+This makes smooth-bore shotguns ideal for hunting game birds, as the pellets will spread out and increase the chances of hitting the target.

 Rifled Bore Shotguns